 How to implement Knowledge Management in Asset Management

-In her ambition to create value from their assets Asset Owners often struggle with managing their critical knowledge.
-In times of an ageing workforce and (technical) personnel shortage this issue is moving more and more towards the strategic Asset Management agenda.
+In their ambition to create value with their assets, Asset Owners often struggle with managing their critical knowledge.
+In times of an ageing workforce, (technical) personnel shortage and a fast changing environment this issue is moving more and more towards the strategic Asset Management agenda.

-Alike the management of assets the management of knowledge also is a profession.
-Best practices of Knowledge Management are helpful to define an effective knowledge management strategy: to define which knowledge is critical, to capture critical knowledge, to apply this knowledge in practice and to incorporate lessons learned in the Asset Owner’s common knowledge.
+Alike the management of assets the management of knowledge also is a valuable profession.
+Best practices of Knowledge Management are helpful to define an effective knowledge management strategy: define which knowledge is critical, capture critical knowledge, apply this knowledge in practice and incorporate lessons learned in the Asset Owner’s common knowledge.

-As a provider of Asset Management services Knowledge Management (KM) is essential for Stork Asset Management Technology for:
+As a provider of Asset Management services Knowledge Management (KM) is essential for Stork Asset Management Technology to secure:

 - Controlled quality of the delivery of services to the client

 - Efficiency: get it right the first time, avoid reinventing the wheel

 - One uniform way of working: the stamp of approval

 - Efficient on-boarding of new personnel